Bolsonaro summons ambassadors to attack electronic voting machines

-The initiative came from Palácio do Planalto and not from Itamaraty.
+The initiative came from the Planalto Palace and the Itamaraty Palace.
 Bolsonaro’s invitation, signed by the ceremonial of the Presidency of the Republic, omits the subject of the meeting.
-“I was tasked with inviting Your Excellency to a meeting between the President of the Republic and heads of diplomatic missions, to be held at 4 pm on July 18, 2022, at Palácio da Alvorada,” reads the invitation.
-Chancellor Carlos França should participate.
+“I was instructed to invite Your Excellency to the meeting of the President of the Republic with heads of diplomatic missions, to be held at 4 pm on July 18, 2022, at the Alvorada Palace”, reads the invitation.
+Chancellor Carlos Frana should participate.

-Ambassadors, however, already know Bolsonaro’s intentions.
+Ambassadors, however, are already aware of Bolsonaro’s intentions.
 Last week, the president announced that he would convene diplomatic representatives to try to convince them of his theses on electronic voting machines.
-The meeting will also serve as a counterpoint to the decision of Minister Edson Fachin, president of the Superior Electoral Court (TSE), to expand the presence of foreign missions as observers of the general elections, against the Planalto’s displeasure.
-Bolsonaro also intends to counter lectures abroad by Fachin himself and by Minister Luís Roberto Barroso, of the Federal Supreme Court (STF), in which they alerted the international community to the risks of democratic rupture in Brazil.
+The meeting will also serve as a counterpoint to the decision by Minister Edson Fachin, president of the Superior Electoral Court (TSE), to expand the presence of foreign missions as observers of the general elections, against the Planalto’s wishes.
+Bolsonaro also intends to counter lectures abroad by Fachin himself and by Minister Lus Roberto Barroso, of the Federal Supreme Court (STF), in which they alerted the international community to the risks of democratic rupture in Brazil.

 South American countries were also invited, such as Colombia and Ecuador, whose right-wing governments are aligned with Bolsonaro.
 Diplomats from neighboring countries such as Chile and Argentina, ruled by the left, said they had not received an invitation.